tillioss/prompt-eval-tool/PRD.md

 ## 🎯 Goal
 Evaluate two SEAL prompts in two modes: single run and batch run (5 input-output pairs).
 Provide qualitative scoring via LLM-as-a-Judge and binary completeness via structured output (primary) and Pydantic (fallback).
 Log results to CSV with per-item and batch-level metrics.

+**⚠️ Important Note:** Structured Output does not work well with this application.
+Users should keep the "Use Structured Output (Gemini)" checkbox unticked and stick to Pydantic validation instead.

 ---

 ## 🧱 Tech Stack